bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 I save the file and open it in Live Preview.
 Success.

 The form is set up correctly.
-Let\'s test it.
+Let&apos;s test it.

 ![](images2/media/image67.png){width="5.0in"
 height="2.6196576990376204in"}